antmicro/rowhammer-tester/doc/playbook.md

 - `refresh` - should refresh be enabled (true or false)

 Example {ref}`configurations` for this test were provided as `configs/example_row_list_*.cfg` files.
-Some of them require a significant amount o memory declared as `payload memory`.
+Some of them require a significant amount of memory declared as `payload memory`.
 To execute a minimalistic example from within rowhammer-tester repo, enter:

 ```console